gautammerina3/Task/README.md

 # Task

+-Task given by Arbytes Engineering Solution for Internship Program

 ## Problem statement:

 - We have an IoT meter that sends one sensor data point to the server every minute. (sensor can be anything e.g. temperature sensor)